Mexico says six pregnant women infected with Zika

-MEXICO CITY (Reuters) - Mexico has confirmed six pregnant women are infected with the Zika virus, bringing the total number of cases in the country to 80, the government said.
+MEXICO CITY, Feb 16 (Reuters) - Mexico has confirmed six pregnant women are infected with the Zika virus, bringing the total number of cases in the country to 80, the government said.

 They are believed to be the first confirmed cases of Zika in pregnant women in Mexico.